timhok/shellshock-scanner/README.md

 Test 1: uses the command sleep in different headers and check differences between delays to check the vulnerability.
 Test 2: uses the command ping -cX 127.0.0.1 and check differences between delays.
-Test 3: try to print a string and get it (causes a lot of False Positives)
+Test 3: try to print a string and get it (causes a lot of False Positives) Test 4: try to make request to website using wget

 Receives a host list and a cgi list (and the number of threads).